Uberspace/manual/source/mail-spam.rst

 Configure spam folder
 =====================

 Use ``uberspace mail spamfolder`` to configure the spam folder for all mailboxes in your account.
 Mails with a spam score greater than 5 will get sorted into the ``Spam`` folder in the according mailbox.
-If you want to change the rejection score, please have a look at the examples in our description for :ref:`Sieve <mail-filters>`.
+If you want to change the rejection score, please have a look at the examples in our description for :doc:`Sieve <mail-filters>`.

 .. code-block:: console